There is no (75,32,10,16) strongly regular graph: Computational aspects

 \subsection{Computing the clique number}

-While it is in general hard to compute the clique number of a graph, the structure of comparability graphs makes this task a little easier.
+While it is in general hard to compute the clique number of a graph, the structure of compatibility graphs makes this task a little easier.
 As one may suspect by its definition, $\comp$ offers a lot of symmetry which we exploit as follows.
-In what follows, $G[N(v)]$ will denote the subgraph of $G$ induced by the neighbors of a vertex $v \in V(G)$.
+First let us denote with $G[N(v)]$ the subgraph of $G$ induced by the neighbors of a vertex $v \in V(G)$.

 Suppose we wish to compute the clique number $\omega(G)$ and let $v \in V(G)$.
 Then either $v$ is contained in a maximal clique of $G$ or is not.
 In the latter case the maximal clique of $G$ equals the maximal clique in $\comp - v$.
 In other words